WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 The common complaint

-Which platform for which business?
+Which job management platform for which UK business?

 Not all job management software is built the same way.
 Here's a quick guide by business type.